 Stress releases hormones jack you up, and not in a good way.
 Laughter releases endorphins that mellow you out, totally in a good way.

-Amazon is streaming current release movies.
+23. Watch a funny In-Theater Rental or Netflix movie.
 Turn off the lights, make some popcorn, toss in some m&ms, and enjoy the show.

 24. Watch a Friends or Big Bang Theory marathon (laughing decreases stress)